rioshen/assessment-project-redis/README.md

 ![redis-server](./pics/no-auth.png)

-Redis has a weak password storage method - the password is set in clear text.
+Redis has a weak password storage method - the password is set in clear text and the `AUTH` command is not rate limited or restricted in any way.
 It provides a huge opportunities for brute force attack.
+An attacker could repeatedly issue the `AUTH` command until the correct password is identified.
 Below is the script that I use to do a brute force attack:

 ```python
 import redis